How to Say It: Krooz-on SIN-drom

 Infants have sutures between the bones in the face and skull.
 They allow the skull to expand as the child grows.
 They fuse together during adulthood when growth stops.

 In Crouzon syndrome, the bones in the skull and face fuse too early.
 The skull is then forced to grow in the direction of the remaining open sutures.
-This causes an abnormally shaped head, face, and teeth.
+This causes abnormally shaped teeth and an abnormally shaped head and face.

-Crouzon syndrome is caused by a faulty gene known as FGFR2 (fibroblast growth factor receptor 2).
+Crouzon syndrome is caused by a faulty gene.
 It is not clear what causes this gene to change.
-Some may be passed on from parents' genes.

 Images may be taken of the skull, spine, or hands.
 This can be done with:

 Genetic testing can confirm the diagnosis.

 There is no cure.
 The goal is to manage symptoms.
 Choices are:

 There are no known guidelines to prevent this health problem.

 Sick Kids—The Hospital for Sick Children

 Craniosynostosis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/craniosynostosis.
 Accessed November 3, 2020.